eugman/ksql/docs/faq.md

 ----------------------------------------

 ksqlDB uses a dialect inspired by ANSI SQL.
 It has some differences because it's geared at processing streaming data.
-For example, ANSI SQL has no notion of "windowing" for use cases such as performing aggregations on data grouped into 5-minute windows, which is a commonly required functionality in the streaming world.
+For example, SQL-92 has no notion of "windowing" for use cases such as performing aggregations on data grouped into 5-minute windows, which is a commonly required functionality in the streaming world.